Unite the Right (Canada): 2003–2004: Creation of the Conservative Party of Canada

-The goal of a united right was realized in the Autumn of 2003.
+The goal of a united right was realized in the autumn of 2003.
 The summer negotiations eventually produced the Conservative Party Agreement-in-Principle between the PCs and the CA on the establishment of a new Conservative Party of Canada.
 On October 16, 2003, Alliance leader Stephen Harper and Progressive Conservative leader Peter MacKay announced the formation of the new united conservative party.
-Both leaders insisted that the union was not about egos, and was really about making an enormous contribution to protecting tangible democratic freedoms and political choice in Canada.
+Both leaders insisted that the union was not about egos; it was really about making an enormous contribution to protecting tangible democratic freedoms and political choice in Canada.
 Harper was widely quoted by many media officials during the press conference when he stated, "Our swords will henceforth be pointed at the Liberals, not at each other."

 The main sticking point during the autumn negotiations had been the method of choosing the merged party's leader.
-The PCs pushed for an equal number of votes for each riding that would benefit their lower but much more nationally representative membership (65,000); the Alliance hoped for a one-member one vote system that would benefit their much larger, but centralized Western membership (120,000).
+The PCs pushed for an equal number of votes for each riding that would benefit their lower but much more nationally representative membership (65,000); the Alliance hoped for a one-member one vote system that would benefit their much larger, but centralized, Western membership (120,000).
 Harper conceded the issue.
 In early December, 95.9% of the CA membership approved the union, and 90.4% of the PC Party delegates also endorsed the initiative in a national convention.
 The party was officially formed on December 7, 2003.
 Harper was elected leader of the fledgeling Conservative Party of Canada on March 20, 2004, by the new party's 350,000 members spread out across 301 equally weighted federal ridings.
 Peter MacKay was appointed deputy leader.